art19/aganakti/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/2e54ebd1fc6ff0b8f12b/maintainability)](https://codeclimate.com/github/art19/aganakti/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/2e54ebd1fc6ff0b8f12b/test_coverage)](https://codeclimate.com/github/art19/aganakti/test_coverage)

 Aganakti (ᎠᎦᎾᎦᏘ) is a client for performing queries against Apache Druid SQL and Imply.
 It is designed to be fast, simple to use, thread safe, support multiple Druid servers, and to work just like `ActiveRecord::Base.exec_query`.
-Currently, we depend on ActiveRecord for `ActiveRecord::Result`, but there are no other Rails requirements.
+Currently, we depend on ActiveRecord for `ActiveRecord::Result` and ActiveSupport for various functions, but there are no other Rails requirements.
 This allows it to have wide Rails compatibility.
+It would also work outside of Rails if you were comfortable bringing in those dependencies.

 ## Installation